S07 → N400

 “Every morning, I take my coffee with cream and dog.”

-Do these sentences sound peculiar?
-Can you note an anomaly?
+Do these sentences strike you as peculiar?
+Can you sense an anomaly?

 Once you finished reading them, something in your brain reflected this anomaly.
 This something was imperceptible to the naked eye, but if by chance someone was monitoring the electrical activity of your scalp at this moment, they could have observed a negative electrical potential response peaking.
 Several electrical potentials—called event-related potentials (ERPs)—are generated in the brain when external stimuli activate the neuronal network.
-The words "cry" and "dog" here, quite unexpected in these contexts, were the stimulus provoking this negative electrical response—the N400 wave.
+The words "cry" and "dog" here, quite unexpected in these contexts, were the stimulus provoking this negative electrical response—a wave, called the N400 effect.

 Since its discovery by Marta Kutas and Steven A. Hillyard in the 1980s, the N400 effect—among other ERP responses—has been extensively studied in the context of language processing.
 Characterised as a broad negative deflection that starts 200-300 milliseconds (ms) after an unexpected word has been presented visually or auditorily, the wave peaks after approximately 400 ms—hence its name, N400.
-Its negative nature in response to semantic violations highlights the importance and influence of context in language processing.
-Indeed, the fit of a word to its sentence context significantly impacts the N400 amplitude.
-Kutas and Hillyard could observe reduced amplitudes to more predictable words and increased amplitudes to less predictable words.
+This negativity reflects the brain’s reaction to semantic violations, highlighting how critical context is to understanding language.
+Kutas and Hillyard found that the amplitude of the N400 response depends on how well a word fits within its sentence context.
+More predictable words produce smaller N400 amplitudes, while less predictable or surprising words amplify the response.

-Interestingly, N400s were also observed in non-linguistic stimuli, like line drawings, faces, movies, gestures, and environmental sounds.
-It is not rare for musicians to use this characteristic in their compositions by starting a melodic pattern and finishing it unexpectedly, playing with the need for meaningful completion.
+Interestingly, N400s were also observed in non-linguistic stimuli, like line drawings, faces, movies, gestures, environmental sounds, and even music.
+For instance, it is not rare for musicians to use this characteristic in their compositions by starting a melodic pattern and finishing it unexpectedly, playing with the need for meaningful completion.

 —